Quarter-comma meantone: Triads in the chromatic scale

 The major triad can be defined by a pair of intervals from the root note: a major third (interval spanning 4 semitones) and a perfect fifth (7 semitones).
 The minor triad can likewise be defined by a minor third (3 semitones) and a perfect fifth (7 semitones).

 As shown above, a chromatic scale has twelve intervals spanning seven semitones.
 Eleven of these are perfect fifths, while the twelfth is a diminished sixth.
 Since they span the same number of semitones, perfect fifths and diminished sixths are considered to be enharmonically equivalent.
 In an equally-tuned chromatic scale, perfect fifths and diminished sixths have exactly the same size.
 The same is true for all the enharmonically equivalent intervals spanning 4 semitones (major thirds and diminished fourths), or 3 semitones (minor thirds and augmented seconds).
 However, in the meantone temperament this is not true.
 In this tuning system, enharmonically equivalent intervals may have different sizes, and some intervals may markedly deviate from their justly tuned ideal ratios.
 As explained in the previous section, if the deviation is too large, then the given interval is not usable, either by itself or in a chord.

 The following table focuses only on the above-mentioned three interval types, used to form major and minor triads.
-Each row shows three intervals of different types but which have the same root note.
+Each row shows three intervals of different types, but which have the same root note.
 Each interval is specified by a pair of notes.
 To the right of each interval is listed the formula for the interval ratio.
-The intervals diminished fourth, diminished sixth and augmented second may be regarded as wolf intervals, and have been marked in red.
+The intervals diminished fourth, diminished sixth and augmented second may be regarded as wolf intervals, and have their backgrounds set to pale red.
 S and X denote the ratio of the two abovementioned kinds of semitones (minor second and augmented unison).